umarhassan-mitodl/6.868j-fall-2011/content/pages/assignments/homework-3.md

 The goal of this assignment is to get you thinking about knowledge: how it can be used, represented, and organized within a resourceful commonsense reasoning architecture.
 Good answers will show ingenuity and comprehension of a detailed problem solving architecture.

-Take a look at the ﬁrst 500 entries in the [OpenMind](https://www.media.mit.edu/projects/open-mind-commons/overview/) project and **pick three assertions** from the corpus.
+Take a look at the ﬁrst 500 entries in the {{% resource_link "de6c10e0-9faf-4077-9aac-566e85670939" "OpenMind" %}} project and **pick three assertions** from the corpus.
 These statements all depend on other hidden common sense assumptions that you should try to unpack.
 For each, answer the following questions:

 1. What are some problems/goals that this assertion would be useful for solving?
 2. What are some problems/goals that appear, on the surface{{< sup "3" >}}, to be related to the knowledge but are not?